protesilaos/my-website/_politics/2022-06-26-comment-ecb-dual-mandate.md

 I agree with the salient point: without the ECB's quantitative easing the Eurozone would have collapsed under the weight of its own contradictions and shortcomings.
-As things currently stand, Member States have ceded control over both macroeconomic policy levers to the supranational level: (i) fiscal policy is formulated within the confines of the European Semester (aka "Economic Governance") in accordance with strict rules on debts, deficits, and pursuant to the singleness of the Single Market, and (ii) monetary policy is conferred to the ECB.
+As things currently stand, Member States have conferred control over both macroeconomic policy levers to the supranational level: (i) fiscal policy is formulated within the confines of the European Semester (aka "Economic Governance") in accordance with strict rules on debts, deficits, and pursuant to the singleness of the Single Market, and (ii) monetary policy is trusted with the ECB.
 Governments thus lack the means to respond to economic shocks in a manner that is beneficial to their domestic economy (given the heterogeneity of national economies, such shocks are asymmetric).

 Put concretely, a country cannot devalue its currency in an attempt to ease its way out of a recession.
 Similarly, the government cannot boost the competitiveness of local businesses by shielding them from competition as the rules of the single market strictly prohibit as much.
-All things combined, the rigidity of European Economic and Monetary Union makes austerity a one-way street: the story of European affairs since ~2010 in a nutshell.
+All things combined, the rigidity of the European Economic and Monetary Union makes austerity a one-way street: the story of European affairs since ~2010 in a nutshell.